cchitsiang/awesome-stars/topics.md

 - [sindresorhus/touch-bar-simulator](https://github.com/sindresorhus/touch-bar-simulator) - Use the Touch Bar on any Mac
 - [vincent-pradeilles/KeyPathKit](https://github.com/vincent-pradeilles/KeyPathKit) - KeyPathKit is a library that provides the standard functions to manipulate data along with a call-syntax that relies on typed keypaths to make the call sites as short and clean as possible.
 - [alibaba/coobjc](https://github.com/alibaba/coobjc) - coobjc provides coroutine support for Objective-C and Swift.
 We added await method、generator and actor model like C#、Javascript and Kotlin.
 For convenience, we added coroutine categories for some Foun
-- [tuist/tuist](https://github.com/tuist/tuist) - Build better Swift apps faster
+- [tuist/tuist](https://github.com/tuist/tuist) - A virtual platform team for mobile devs who ship
 - [saoudrizwan/DynamicJSON](https://github.com/saoudrizwan/DynamicJSON) - Access JSON properties dynamically like JavaScript using Swift 4.2's new @dynamicMemberLookup feature
 - [airbnb/swift](https://github.com/airbnb/swift) - Airbnb's Swift Style Guide
 - [avito-tech/Paparazzo](https://github.com/avito-tech/Paparazzo) - Custom iOS camera and photo picker with editing capabilities